Skip to main content

 OpenAthens acts as an OIDC provider, which your application will communicate with.
 In this example, we will use the Spring Security framework as the OIDC client, however you can use any OIDC compatible client library or plugin.

-• This is sample code and is not production-ready
+• This is sample code and is not production ready

 • Proper error handling is not implemented

-Step 1: Initialise the Project
+Step 1: Initialize the project

 Similarly this has been tested with Java 17 & 21 and Spring Boot 3.4.2.
 For other frameworks, versions and libraries, please refer to the documentation of your framework of choice.